 India spends less than 4 percent of its Gross Domestic product (GDP) on health care.
-The WHO's recent report on world health statistics in 2012 revealed about 60 percent of the total health expenditures in India were paid by citizens from their own pocket.
-We need to press for our national government, state governments, and UN agencies to do the following:
+The WHO's world health statistics in 2012 revealed about 60 percent of the total health expenditure in India were paid by citizens on their own.
+We need to urge that our national government, state governments, and UN agencies do the following: